 - Please be sure to keep copies of your letters.

-- If you are submitting letters of recommendation on line, you will be prompted by the foundation with login and password information.
+- If you are submitting letters of recommendation electronically, you will be prompted by the foundation with login and password information.
 Please hold on to this information until the competition cycle has ended.
 You may need to access the system at various points in the process.